marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 ### What I'd do

 I'm sure they have thought about it, and I'm not a product guy.
-But I don't like critizing without giving ideas on how to improve the situation.
+But I don't like criticizing without giving ideas on how to improve the situation.

 - Get rid of employee ranking, nothing good can come out of it